A+

 Cost Of Living Quick Facts

-• The cost of living in Port Huron is equal to the Michigan average
+• The cost of living in Port Huron is 4% lower than the Michigan average

 • Port Huron housing is 38% lower than the national average